fechan/fechan.github.io/minisign/numerals.md

 ## Numeral incorporation

-MiniSign numeral morphemes can be combined with certain signs such as <span class="small-caps">HOUR</span>, replacing the handshape and orientation of the dominant hand of the sign it modifies.
+Numerals handshapes can be used as bound morphemes that combine with certain signs such as <span class="small-caps">[TIME](/minisign/dictionary#time)</span> and <span class="small-caps">[PAST](/minisign/dictionary#past)</span>, replacing the sign's handshape and orientation of the sign in some manner:

+* The dominant hand's handshape and orientation are replaced by the numeral's
+* If the sign is normally symmetric (both hands have the same handshape), then the non-dominant hand's handshape is replaced by the numeral also
+* If the sign has a handshape change, only the final handshape changes, and the orientation is the same as the numeral's for the entire duration of the sign

+The precise meaning of the incorporated numeral is dependent on the sign.
+For example, TIME+THREE means "three o' clock," while DAY+THREE means "three days."